Skip to main content

 Edible?

 Chicken of the Woods (Laetiporus suphureus) is edible and tasty.
 That said, some individuals experience adverse reactions after eating it.
-The range of symptoms can include: general nausea, grumbly tummy, projectile vomiting, sweats and a feeling of lethargy - these symptoms were reported to me by several friends who all experienced either one or more of the above in 2018.
-All had eaten cotw before and without experiencing negative symptoms.
+The range of symptoms can include: general nausea, grumbly tummy, projectile vomiting, diarrhea, sweats and a feeling of lethargy - such symptoms were reported to me by several friends who all experienced either one or more of the above in 2018.
+All had eaten CotW previously and without experiencing negative symptoms.
+If you're tempted to try, here are some general guidelines to help reduce the risks:

 • consume a small amount only if trying for the first time